xhibit/Teletask-api/README.md

 If you own a Teletask MICROS, you have access to the free DLL32 LIBRARY (TDS15132).
 However, if you're a java programmer like myself, you don't want to use a windows dll :-)
-Started discussing the possibilities on the Teletask forum: http://www.teletask.be/forum/default.aspx?g=posts&t=195 And ended up programming a java interface based on IP Sockets, exposed by a basic JSON REST service.
+Started discussing the possibilities on the Teletask forum: http://www.teletask.be/forum/default.aspx?g=posts&t=195 ...and ended up programming a java interface based on IP Sockets, exposed by a basic JSON REST service.

 Initially only setting and getting RELAYS is supported.
 On the roadmap: support all micros features (moods, dimming, ...) and make the API more generic.